ChrisioGwaan/java-mats/java-prac/src/chapter02/c2-note.md

 String quote_split2 = quote.substring(0, 8); // Sweetness, the index 8 element is not included
 ```

+**The `endindex` is optional, so if that is `quote.substring(26)`, suppose `quote` is a infinite length string, it starts from 26, and end at infinite.**

+Check [ASCII](https://www.ascii-code.com/) and look for 32-47 (DEC number), those are space and symbols.

+0-31: Non Printable Characters
+32-127: Printable Characters

 <h2 id="3-string-char">III. charAt()</h2>

 > Well, `charAt()` again~~~